zhangyunhao116/zmail/README.md

 ## Introduction

 Zmail makes it easier to send and retrieve emails in python3.
-There's no need to manually add—server address, port, suitable protocol, and so on—zmaill will do it for you.
+There's no need to manually add—server address, port, suitable protocol, and so on—Zmail will do it for you.
 Besides, use a python dict as a mail is also more intuitive.

 ## Installation